m41130/BlogposterDEV/docs/modules/moduleLoader.md

 ## Module Uploads

 Administrators can install additional modules through the admin interface.
-The upload button on the Modules page accepts a single ZIP archive.
+The upload button in the Modules page header accepts a single ZIP archive.
 For security reasons the archive is extracted in a temporary directory and validated before activation.

 The ZIP must contain a folder with at least these files: